rahulpaudel/.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-##  ##

 Welcome to my portfolio!
-I am Rahul Paudel, a current student at the Unviersity of Oregon.
-I will use this portfolio to showcase my projects, both academic and pesonal.
-Stay tuned for more as I update my portfolio with more projects!
+I'm Rahul Paudel, a student at the University of Oregon.
+Here, I'll be presenting a collection of my academic and personal projects.
+Keep an eye out for updates as I continue to add more projects to my portfolio!